Magento 2 Challenge¶

 - The ability to enable and disable the module.
 When disabled no multiplication tables should be displayed on the front end and orders should not be affected by the multiplication code when placed.

 - The ability to change the title of the tab on the product page

-README.md file in the root of your repository, a set of instructions that cover both developer and user level documentation.
+README.md file in the root of your module, a set of instructions that cover both developer and user level documentation.

 Level Three: Quality Assurance¶